 That depends on you, and differs from person to person, to some mistakes we all make.
 Make a note of your most obvious mistakes, those that slip through even though you know they are wrong.
 Check that list now and again, just to remind yourself.

-One trick that helps me is the use of a TTS tool (I use Voice Aloud on my Android phone).
+One trick that helps me is the use of a TTS tool (I use Voice Aloud on my Android phone, and Balabolka on Windows).
 That works best whilst doing some household chores, so you can take notes when doing the laundry.
 You may spot mistakes you'd never find when 'reading your own work', simply because you're too familiar with it to spot the mistakes.

 Hard to translate, and always a lot of fun.
 Try to translate 'it's raining cats and dogs' into your own language, then translate it back into English.
 Have fun 😉